pie3636/TermTagger/README.md

 - Run `main.py` to start the training and execution process.

 **Warning:** TARS requires a lot of VRAM for both training and inference.
 We recommend using Grid5k or any other similar resource.

+## Results

+The results of running the fine-tuned TARS tagger on the test set can be found in `output/tars_results.txt`.